dorsaSz97/vector/README.md

 # Vector Website

-This is my 15th project which is a website for 'Vector' an advanced home robot.
+This is a website for 'Vector' an advanced home robot.

 (The design is by Yana Razumovska)